MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

-We did use pre-commits to ensure that the code in our repository was of a certain quality.
+We did use pre-commits to ensure that our commits to our repository was of a certain quality.
 We used various pre-commit hooks from https://github.com/pre-commit/pre-commit-hooks in order to remove trailing whitespace, end-of-file newlines and additional hooks to make sure that no secret keys were added to the repository.

 In addition, we used the *[ruff-pre-commit-hook](https://github.com/astral-sh/ruff-pre-commit)* in order to make sure that the python code that we added to the repository did not include unused packages, unused variables and so on.